zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-configuration-scenarios.md

     An example of a pull request for enabling ``` HDInsight ``` extension in the Mooncake environment is located at [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/062ccb2ed5c5a8a086877e2d61dd6009242f17fc?refName=refs%2Fheads%2Fdev](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/062ccb2ed5c5a8a086877e2d61dd6009242f17fc?refName=refs%2Fheads%2Fdev).

 ### Moving from DIY deployment to an Extension hosting service
-If your extension is migrating from DIY deployment to a hosting service, we recommend using the following steps  to minimize the probability of regression.
+If the extension is being migrated from DIY deployment to a hosting service, we recommend using the following steps  to minimize the probability of regression.

 1. Change the ``` uri ``` format to use a hosting service in the PROD environment